How to preload responsive images with imagesizes and imagesrcset

 It turns out that

 imagesizes made it into the spec.
-You can use these attributes on
+Use these attributes on

 link elements to give browsers the information of high-priority responsive images coming with